josefs/meta-paper/paper.md

-type `(Expr Int, Expr Double)` rather than `Expr (Int, Double)` because the former can be constructed and deconstructed with Haskell's ordinary tuple syntax. `Computable` handles the tupling and untupling in the core language automatically.
+type `(Expr Int, Expr Double)` rather than `Expr (Int, Double)` because the former can be constructed and deconstructed with Haskell's ordinary tuple syntax. `Computable` handles the tupling and untupling in the core language automatically. `Computable` also has instances for functions over other `Computable` types, and values of type `M a`, which is the interface for monadic computations in meta-repa.

 The library for array computations are implemented as a shallow